AarthishreeS/Attendance-System-using-Face-Detection/README.md

 The system is designed to be scalable and supports multiple clients, making it suitable for use in a wide range of contexts.

 The python_bt.py file analysis these search algorithms:
-Breadth first search
+Breadth first search,
-Depth first search
+Depth first search,
-Exponential search
+Exponential search,
-Iterative Deepening search
+Iterative Deepening search,
-Moris search
+Moris search,
-Backtrack serach
+Backtrack serach,
-Greedy best worst search
+Greedy best worst search,
-Hierarchial search
+Hierarchial search,
-Depth limited search
+Depth limited search,
-Binary search
+Binary search,
 The Search_analysis.jpeg contains the results for the time taken for the searches.